Ziyarat: Sunni

 More than any other tomb in the Islamic world, the shrine of Muhammad is considered a source of blessings for the visitor.
-A hadith of the Islamic prophet Muhammad states that, "He who visits my grave will be entitled to my intercession" and in a different version "I will intercede for those who have visited me or my tomb."
-Visiting Muhammad's tomb after the pilgrimage is considered by the majority of Sunni legal scholars to be recommended.
+A hadith of Muhammad states that, "He who visits my grave will be entitled to my intercession" and in a different version "I will intercede for those who have visited me or my tomb."
+Visiting Muhammad's tomb after the pilgrimage is recommended according to the majority of Sunni legal scholars.

-The early scholars of the salaf, Ahmad Ibn Hanbal (d.
-241 AH), Ishaq Ibn Rahwayh (d.
+The early scholars of the salaf, Ahmad ibn Hanbal (d.
+241 AH), Ishaq ibn Rahwayh (d.
 238 SH), Abdullah ibn Mubarak (d.
 189 AH) and Imam Shafi'i (d.
 204 AH) all permitted the practice of Ziyarah to Muhammad's tomb.

 According to the Hanbali scholar Al-Hasan ibn 'Ali al-Barbahari (d.
 275 AH), it is also obligatory to send salutations (salam) upon Abu Bakr al-Siddiq and ‘Umar ibn al-Khattab after having sent salutations upon Muhammad.

 The hadith scholar Qadi Ayyad (d.
 544 AH) stated that visiting Muhammad was "a sunna of the Muslims on which there was consensus, and a good and desirable deed."

 Ibn Hajar al-Asqalani (d.
 852 AH) explicitly stated that travelling to visit the tomb of Muhammad was "one of the best of actions and the noblest of pious deeds with which one draws near to God, and its legitimacy is a matter of consensus."

 Similarly, Ibn Qudamah (d.
 620 AH) considered Ziyarat of Muhammad to be recommended and also seeking intercession directly from Muhammad at his grave.
 Other historic scholars who recommended Ziyarah include Imam al-Ghazali (d.
 505 AH), Imam Nawawi (d.
 676 AH) and Muhammad al-Munawi (d.
 1031 AH).
 The tombs of other Muslim religious figures are also respected.
 The son of Ahmad ibn Hanbal named Abdullah, one of the primary jurists of Sunnism, reportedly stated that he would prefer to be buried near the shrine of a saintly person than his own father.

 Salafi

-Ibn Taymiyyah condemned all forms of seeking intercession from the dead, and said that all ahadith encouraging visitation to Muhammad's tomb are fabricated (mawdu‘).
+Ibn Taymiyyah condemned all forms of seeking intercession from the dead, and said that all hadith encouraging visitation to Muhammad's tomb are fabricated (mawdu‘).

-This view of Ibn Taymiyyah was rejected by mainstream Sunni scholars, both during his life and after his death.
+This view of Ibn Taymiyyah was rejected by many Sunni scholars, both during his life and after his death.
 The Shafi'i hadith master Ibn Hajar al-Asqalani stated that "This is one of the ugliest positions that has been reported of Ibn Taymiyya".
-The Hanafi hadith scholar Ali al-Qari stated that, "Amongst the Hanbalis, Ibn Taymiyya has gone to an extreme by prohibiting travelling to visit the Prophet – may God bless him and grant him peace" Qastallani stated that "The Shaykh Taqi al-Din Ibn Taymiyya has abominable and odd statements on this issue to the effect that travelling to visit the Prophet is prohibited and is not a pious deed."
+The Hanafi hadith scholar Ali al-Qari stated that, "Amongst the Hanbalis, Ibn Taymiyya has gone to an extreme by prohibiting travelling to visit the Prophet" Qastallani stated that "The Shaykh Taqi al-Din ibn Taymiyya has abominable and odd statements on this issue to the effect that travelling to visit the Prophet is prohibited and is not a pious deed."